 For help with understanding and avoiding plagiarism, go to the Library's "Citing Sources" page, or contact a writing tutor at the NCC Learning Center.
 It is better to ask questions about citations before you hand in your paper, rather than risk making a mistake and earning a lower grade.

-The APA citation format was developed by the American Psychological Association, and is often used by students taking courses in the sciences and social sciences.
-If your instructor has asked that you use APA format, and you need help constructing citations, go to the Library's "Citing Sources" web page for assistance.
+The APA citation format was developed by the American Psychological Association (APA), and is often used by students taking courses in the sciences and social sciences.
+If your instructor has recommended that you use APA format, and you need help with citations, visit the NCC Library's "Citing Sources: APA" web page for assistance.

 1) The APA's Publication Manual has its own website, which includes video tutorials, samples of formatted pages, guidelines for APA-style punctuation and grammar, and a user's blog.